 With a population of 28,000, Milwaukee has four day schools in addition to an array of camps and pre-school opportunities.
-Community strengths include the centrality of the federation, the availability ud acuoianomonpa iox was accorded and acuoianomonpa iox was accorded accord and coordination of teen programming.
+Community strengths include the centrality of the federation, the availability of scholarships for any schools are a second for a continuous for any schools are a community and coordination of teen programming.
 The cost of Jewish education is a central issue in a community where average incomes are relatively low.
 The community must also contend with a shortage of trained personnel and a 15% decline in campaign income over the last three years.
-A Jewish Education Task Force was established in July 1991 and developed a plan for refuvusing the Ochcr#1 Agency for Jovich Education.
+A Jewish Education Task Force was established in July 1991 and developed a plan for refocusing the Central Agency for Jowich Education.
 For many years Milwaukee has taken the lead in putting Jewish education high on its communal agenda and funding it accordingly.